 Since travel is still out of the question, maybe it’s time to explore the place you get to call home!
-There is so much to do and see in Vancouver and the Lower Mainland, each neighborhood can feel like its own world.
+There is so much to do and see in Vancouver and the Lower Mainland.
+Each neighbourhood can feel like its own world.
 Here are some recommendations for places to visit around the Lower Mainland.

 Start your journey at Burrard and 4th and walk down.
-Not only are there great clothing stores like The Latest Scoop, gravitypope and Two of Hearts, but there are amazing food stores as well.
-Check out O5 Tea and Silk Road Tea for some amazing tea selections.
+Not only are there great clothing stores like The Latest Scoop, gravitypope and Two of Hearts, but there are fantastic food stores as well.
+Check out O5 Tea and Silk Road Tea for some unique tea selections.
 Grab coffee and snacks at Their There or 49th Parallel.
 Looking for some specialty groceries?
-Visit Jackson’s Meat & Deli for all your high quality meats, or Ayoub’s for a variety of dried fruits and nuts.
+Visit Jackson’s Meat & Deli for all your high-quality meats or Ayoub’s for various dried fruits and nuts.
 West 4th is the heart of Kitsilano, and there is just so much to explore!

 Check out the beautiful Ambleside Park, or shop around Park Royal.
 If you’re down for a bit of a walk, walk the Seawall from Ambleside to Dundarave, a quaint seaside town.
 If you’re in more of a hiking mood, go check out Cypress Falls Park for some beautiful waterfalls.
 If you have a car or don’t mind a longer trek, go check out Lighthouse Park as well.
-West Vancouver is absolutely beautiful and gets your dose of nature in a 30 minute bus ride from downtown!
+West Vancouver is gorgeous and gets your dose of nature in a 30-minute bus ride from Downtown!

 Starting off, you’ve gotta visit the Lonsdale Quay.
-It’s like a less tourist-y Granville Island, with lots of cute stores and some great food spots.
+It’s like a less touristy Granville Island, with lots of cute stores and great food spots.
 Take a little stroll to the Shipyards for even more stores and beautiful sights of Downtown.
 Then hop on a bus to Lynn Canyon and see the suspension bridge, take a dip in the 30 Ft Pool and do the Twin Falls Hike.
-North Vancouver is just an easy 12 minute ferry ride from Downtown with ferries leaving every 15 minutes!
+North Vancouver is just an easy 12-minute ferry ride from Downtown, with ferries leaving every 15 minutes!

-UBC is the 9th most filmed spot in the world, check out this list to find the spots you need to visit!
-UBC is worth a visit just to see the buildings themselves, but there’s so much more.
-Go check out the Museum of Anthropology for just 13$ and get educated on some Canadian history.
-Visit the Nitobe Memorial Garden or the Rose Garden to see some stunning natural beauty.
-Or you can take a trip to Wreck Beach, Vancouver’s most popular clothing optional beach.
-It’s a bit of a hike down so be prepared!
+UBC is the 9th most filmed spot globally; check out this list to find the locations you need to visit!
+UBC is worth visiting just to see the buildings themselves, but there’s so much more.
+Go check out the Museum of Anthropology for just 13$ and get educated on Canadian history.
+Visit the Nitobe Memorial Garden or the Rose Garden to see stunning natural beauty.
+Or you can take a trip to Wreck Beach, Vancouver’s most popular clothing-optional beach.
+It’s a bit of a hike down, so be prepared!